opensoars/ma/README.md

 If the content is empty, it will automaticly place headers.
 When a section of your documentation has a sub section, it will automaticly give it a smaller font size.
 This font-sizing happens recursively up to `h6` headers.

 #### Limitations
-There is one limitation to naming sections and sub sections, they have to be unique!
+There is one limitation regarding naming of sections and sub sections, they have to be unique!
 Otherwise both Github and ma wouldn't know which content header to match table of contents links with.
 This is not a ma limitation only.
 When you write your own markdown documentation, it is also required to use unique names.